KiandaBPM/docs/content/docs/getting-started/create-first-process/publish-your-process/dashboards.md

 ---
 title: "Dashboards"
 typora-root-url: ..\..\..\..\..\static
+description: "Kianda dashboards for reporting"
 ---

-Kianda **dashboards** deliver a convenient way to provide insights into how your business processes are performing.
+Kianda provides customisable **dashboards** for reporting, delivering a convenient way to provide insights into how your business processes are performing.
 Kianda dashboards offer easy reporting, permissions management, quick build, condition-based filtering and many more features.

 From lists to tiles, filter and charts, dashboards allow you to build full digital experiences to monitor your real-time processes in a few minutes.